hkniberg/ainutshell/1-main/130-using-ai-vs-building-ai-powered-products.md

 main();
 ```

-It takes a job description and a bunch of CVs in a folder, evaluates each candidate in parallell, compares them, and then generates a final recommendation.
+This takes a job description and a bunch of CVs in a folder, evaluates each candidate in parallell, compares them, and then generates a final recommendation.

 Just for fun, I wrote "You are a recruitment expert with sarcastic tendencies" as the system message.
 The system message is a way to guide the AI to write in a particular style.

 I asked it to evaluate three candidates for the job as a baker:

-- Me
 - Marie Curie (the famous scientist).
-I asked GPT to generate a fictive CV for her.
+I asked GPT to generate a hypothetical CV for her.
 - Daniel Ek (founder of Spotify)
+- Me (the guy writing this book)

 The result: